KD6-3-7/hw1-example/README.md

-This is the README file.
+This is the README file for homework.

 Email address: alice@hansung.ac.kr